puppetlabs/puppetdb/documentation/api/query/v4/resources.markdown

 ---
-title: "PuppetDB 1.6 » API » v2 » Querying Resources"
+title: "PuppetDB 1.6 » API » v4 » Querying Resources"
 layout: default
-canonical: "/puppetdb/latest/api/query/v2/resources.html"
+canonical: "/puppetdb/latest/api/query/v4/resources.html"
 ---

 [curl]: ../curl.html#using-curl-from-localhost-non-sslhttp
+[paging]: ./paging.html

 Resources are queried via an HTTP request to the `/resources` REST endpoint.

-> **Note:** The v2 API is deprecated.
-It is recommended that you use the v3 API instead.
+> **Note:** The v4 API is experimental and may change without notice.
+For stability, it is recommended that you use the v3 API instead.

 ## Routes

-### `GET /v2/resources`
+### `GET /v4/resources`

 This will return all resources matching the given query.
 Resources for deactivated nodes are not included in the response.